 Analysis of participant responses to the statements ‘Both languages are equally important’, ‘Learning Catalan will be useful to find a job in the future’, ‘Learning Spanish will be useful to find a job in the future’, ‘Catalan is used in some contexts and Spanish in some others’, and ‘Catalan is a rural language’ revealed no statistically significant differences in responses with regard to political orientation.
-All participants, independent of political orientation, showed similar responses to these statements, indicating general consensus regarding attitudes towards perceived importance and usefulness of both Catalan and Spanish.
+All participants, independent of political orientation, showed similar responses to these statements, indicating that these particular attitudes are not connected to political orientation in these data.